 The collaboration between the Center and Burt County has been successful, offering a variety of programs for entrepreneurs to explore, including monthly Coffee Table meetings for Burt and Cuming counties.
 This participant-driven program offers the opportunity to network with other small business owners, as well as bring in speakers on topics of their choosing.

-In the coming years, Patty hopes to expand the relationship with the Center and REAP.
+In the coming years, Patty hopes to expand the relationship with the Center.

 While some of the joint programs are relatively new, Patty says she is excited to continue working with the Center to see where things go.
 Her hope is to help make these opportunities available throughout her county and beyond.

-“I am honored to have had the chance to work closely with REAP,” said Patty.
+“I am honored to have had the chance to work closely with the Center,” said Patty.
 “I know the struggles that rural communities are up against.
 Hopefully my efforts in this area can make a difference.”